the-database/traiNNer-redux/README.md

 - This repository is a fork of [traiNNer-redux](https://github.com/joeyballentine/traiNNer-redux) which itself is a fork of [BasicSR](https://github.com/XPixelGroup/BasicSR).
 - Network architectures are imported from [Spandrel](https://github.com/chaiNNer-org/spandrel).
+- The SPANPlus architecture is from [umzi2/SPANPlus](https://github.com/umzi2/SPANPlus) which is a modification of [SPAN](https://github.com/hongyuanyu/SPAN).
 - Several enhancements reference implementations from [Corpsecreate/neosr](https://github.com/Corpsecreate/neosr) and its original repo [neosr](https://github.com/muslll/neosr).
 - Members of the Enhance Everything Discord server: [Corpsecreate](https://github.com/Corpsecreate), [joeyballentine](https://github.com/joeyballentine), [Kim2091](https://github.com/Kim2091).